metricly/metricly-docs/content/api/api-metrics.md

 ## About the Metrics API

-CloudWisdom's Metrics API can be used to create, edit, delete and review metrics.
+CloudWisdom's Metrics API can be used to review metrics.
 You can test these endpoints by visiting our [Swagger page](https://app.metricly.com/swagger-ui.html#/metrics) and by clicking the interactive buttons below.

 ## POST to /metrics/crosselementagg